PawelAdamczuk/PawelAdamczuk.github.io/_pages/thoughts.md

 title: "Thoughts"
 ---

-{% for thought in site.data.members %}
+{% for thought in site.data.thoughts %}
 {{ thought }}

 {% endfor %}